tobyab/tobyab/README.md

 The main languges I use are  CSS, HTML, Javascript, Go, Python and Swift.

-I use macOS, Windows and Linux occasionally.
+I use macOS, Windows and occasionally Linux.
 My preference for development is macOS though.

 And yes, basically all of my repositories are private.